 - Ph.D., Romance Languages & Literatures, Harvard University

 Christopher T. Lewis received his Ph.D. from Harvard University in Romance Languages & Literatures with an emphasis in Portuguese & Luso-Brazilian Literatures.
 He joined the faculty of the University of Utah in 2012.
 Prof. Lewis is Chair of the Department of World Languages & Cultures, directs the Portuguese & Brazilian Studies program and sits on the Faculty Advisory Board for the Center for Latin American Studies.
-His research and teaching focus on 21st-century Brazilian Literature and intersections of music, politics, literature, and cinema throughout the lusophone world.
+His research and teaching focus on 21st-century Brazilian Literature, Machado de Assis, and intersections of music, politics, literature, and cinema throughout the lusophone world.

 His most recent articles address the nature of creation via the Word in novels by Bernardo Carvalho (in Hispania); contrapuntal textual variants in reading Machado de Assis (in Machado de Assis em linha); the coloniality of time in two contemporary Brazilian films (in Journal of Lusophone Studies); the convergence of prose and poetry in the work of Machado de Assis (in Hispania); the concept of writing after postmodernism in the novels of Santiago Nazarian (in Luso-Brazilian Review); an exploration of linguistic identity in the novels of Chico Buarque (in Chasqui); and a comparative study of the novelist João Guimarães Rosa and the composer Arnold Schoenberg (in ellipsis).